jerdog/streamlining-devex-slidev/slides.md

 - fosters flexibility in development environments

 <!--
-Interoperable systems refers to the ability of different tools, technologies, and components within a CI/CD ecosystem to work seamlessly together.
+When I talk about an "Interoperable systems", I am referring to the ability of different tools, technologies, and components within a CI/CD ecosystem to work seamlessly together.
 It ensures that your various pipeline parts, including source code repositories, build systems, testing frameworks, deployment platforms, and monitoring tools, can communicate, integrate, and exchange data effectively without compatibility issues or disruptions.

 -->